Dropping a Course

 A student can drop a course online through WebAdvisor until the end of Late Registration for the term.
-Once Late Registration is over and before the term's census date, the student must submit a signed Add/Drop form to the Registrar's Office .
+Once Late Registration is over and before the term's census date, a student must either submit a signed Add/Drop form to the Registrar's Office or submit a drop request online utilizing the Online Drop Request .
 After the census date, the Add/Drop form must include the instructor signature prior to being submitted to the Registrar.
+The online request will automatically be routed to the instructor for approval before it will be processed.

 Refer to the academic calendar for drop deadlines.